Swayamsidh/facial-emotion-recognition-cnn-vs-cnn-lstm/README.md

-# Facial Emotion Recognition: CNN vs CNN+LSTM
+# Facial Emotion Recognition: CNN vs CNN+LSTM for Image and Video Data

 A deep learning project for facial emotion recognition using image and video data, with a comparative study of Convolutional Neural Networks (CNN) and CNN+LSTM architectures.

 ## Overview

-Emotion recognition is an important application of Artificial Intelligence and Computer Vision.
-Facial expressions contain visual patterns that can be used to identify different emotional states.

-This project investigates and compares CNN and CNN+LSTM approaches for emotion recognition from facial images and video sequences.
+This project presents a comparative study of CNN and CNN+LSTM approaches for facial emotion recognition using both static images and video data.

-The CNN component focuses on spatial feature extraction, while the CNN+LSTM architecture combines convolutional feature extraction with LSTM-based temporal learning for sequential data.

-The project was developed using Python and deep learning frameworks in a GPU-enabled Google Colab environment.

----
+The primary objective is to determine which approach is more suitable for different types of input:

+- **CNN for static image-based emotion recognition**
+- **CNN+LSTM for sequential video-based emotion recognition**

+CNN is effective at learning spatial features from individual facial images or video frames.
+CNN+LSTM extends this approach by using an LSTM to learn temporal dependencies across consecutive video frames.

+The project therefore focuses not only on emotion recognition accuracy, but also on understanding how the nature of the input data affects the suitability of the recognition architecture.

 ## Objectives

+The main objective of this project is to identify the most suitable emotion recognition approach for static images and video sequences.

-The main objectives of the project are:
+Specifically, the project aims to:

-- Develop deep learning models for facial emotion recognition.
-- Compare CNN and CNN+LSTM approaches.
+- Compare CNN and CNN+LSTM approaches for facial emotion recognition.
-- Evaluate emotion recognition using image and video data.
+- Evaluate their performance on image and video data.
-- Study spatial feature extraction using convolutional layers.
+- Determine the suitability of CNN for static image recognition.
+- Determine the suitability of CNN+LSTM for sequential video recognition.
-- Study temporal dependency learning using LSTM layers.
+- Study the importance of temporal information in video-based emotion recognition.
-- Evaluate model performance using standard classification metrics.
+- Evaluate model performance using Accuracy, Precision, Recall and F1-Score.
-- Analyze the suitability of different architectures for static and sequential emotion recognition.
+- Analyze how the nature of the input data influences model performance.
 ---

 ## CNN vs CNN+LSTM